ChainAgnostic/CAIPs/CAIPs/caip-10.md

 - Readibility using the prefix of a chainId to quickly identify before parsing the address
 - Restricted to constrained set of characters and length for parsing

-## Backwards Compatibility

-Previously CAIP-10 schema was defined by appending as suffix the CAIP-2 chainId delimited by the at sign (`@`)

 ## Test Cases

 This is a list of manually composed examples